Dennis Cooper on “Normal” Novels

 Cooper: Too much story, too much realism, too much overfamiliarity in general.
 They bought into the traditional, majority approach in opinion among American writers and arbiters of literature that life is most effectively depicted in fiction via one streamlined, time-proven method—the narrative arc, the sympathetic character, the snowballing plot, et cetera—and when I read a work like that, all I saw were the writers’ slight variations on a central formula that seemed reductive and arbitrary and bogus.

-2 Responses to “Dennis Cooper on “Normal” Novels”
+2 thoughts on “Dennis Cooper on “Normal” Novels”

 Fill in your details below or click an icon to log in: